 LAW 74252 Philosophical Foundations of Human Rights

 This course investigates the foundations of human rights, both in morality and international law.
-It begins with an inquiry into the historical lineage of human rights, examining contrasting views that see them as moral standards that were acknowledged even in ancient times with those that conceive of them as fairly recently (1970s) inventions.
+It begins with an inquiry into the historical lineage of human rights, examining contrasting views that see them as moral standards that were acknowledged even in ancient times with those that conceive of them as fairly recent (1970s) inventions.
 Topics covered next include: (1) the nature of human rights, in particular whether they are universal moral rights or instead political norms with a specific political role (such as triggering intervention or acting as benchmarks of political legitimacy).
 The UN’s Guiding Principles on Business and Human Rights will be treated as a case study for comparing these different (‘orthodox’ v ‘political’) views; (2) the lively recent debate on the rival possible groundings of human rights: in personhood, basic needs, a plurality of human interests, our inviolability as members of the moral community, our relationship to God, as well as theories that reject the need for grounding as outmoded; (3) how human rights are related to other considerations, such as common goods, and whether they conflict among themselves and how such conflicts are to be resolved; (4) whether human rights are inherently ‘ethnocentric’ or ‘parochial’ to the West, and the implications of the answer to this question for a human right to democracy.
 With this background in the moral theory of human rights, the last third of the course focuses on international human rights law, with special attention to (1) what makes human rights law distinctive as a domain of law; (2) the legitimacy and effectiveness of international human rights law, with a special focus on whether it can bind sovereign states; (3) norms of international human rights law considered as customary norms, norms of jus cogens, and sources of minimum core obligations; (4) the relationship between international human rights law and humanitarian intervention, on the one hand, and criminal prosecution, on the other, in the case of gross human rights violations; and (5) the question whether international human rights law has in recent years “overreached” and how this relates to the populist and authoritarian backlash against such law.

 LAW 74125 Mergers and Acquisitions